mjmoore1620/forwardKinematicDemo/README.md

 * Finished: 6/8/2020, moving on to inverse kinematics
 * Decided to reorganize the project
     * Milestone: Refactored [Coding math part 2 demo][7] and [coding train part 1 demo][5] from p5.js to generic javascript and merged Coding math part 1,2, and the coding train demo
+* Refactored the tentacle sketch that was using random sin values to use [perlin noise][9], really going on to inverse kinematics now, for real
+    * Also ended up making a crazy looking winding whip animation thingy: it's neat.

 # What is the purpose of this exercise?
 * Demonstrate forward kinematics